apache/nuttx/configs/sabre-6quad/README.txt

    spinlock "g_cpu_paused[cpu]".
 CPU1 correctly sets g_cpu_paused[cpu] to zero
    but CPU0 never sees the change.

+3. Caching probabaly interferes with spinlocks as they are currently implemented.
+   Waiting on a cached copy of the spinlock may result in a hang or a failure to wait.

+   Should all spinlocks go into a special "strongly ordered" memory region?

-3. Assertions.
+5. Assertions.
 On a fatal assertions, other CPUs need to be stopped.
 The SCR, however, only supports disabling CPUs 1 through 3.
 Perhaps if the assertion occurs on CPUn, n > 0, then it should use and SGI to perform the assertion on CPU0 always.
 From CPU0, CPU1-3 can be disabled.

-4. Caching probabaly interferes with spinlocks as they are currently implemented.
-   Waiting on a cached copy of the spinlock may result in a hang or a failure to wait.

-5. Do spinlocks need to go into a special "strongly ordered" memory region?
+6. I think there is a possibilty for a hang in up_cpu_pause().
+Suppose this
+   situation:

+   - CPU1 is in a critical section and has the g_cpu_irqlock spinlock.
+   - CPU0 takes an interrupt and attempts to enter the critical section.
+It spins waiting on g_cpu_irqlock with interrupt disabled.
+   - CPU1 calls up_cpu_pause() to pause operation on CPU1.
+This will issue
+     an inter-CPU interrupt to CPU0
+   - But interrupts are disabled.
+What will happen?
+I think that this is a deadlock:  Interrupts will stay disabled on CPU0 because it is spinning in the interrupt handler; up_cpu_pause() will hang becuase the inter- CPU interrupt is pending.

+   Are inter-CPU interrupts maskable in the same way as other interrupts?
+If the are not-maskable, then we must also handle them as nested interrupts in some fashion.

+   A work-around might be to check the state of other-CPU interrupt handler inside the spin loop of up_cpu_pause().
+Having the other CPU spinning and waiting for  up_cpu_pause() provided that (1) the pending interrupt can be cleared, and (2) leave_critical_section() is not called prior to the point where up_cpu_resume() is called, and (3) up_cpu_resume() is smart enough to know that it should not attempt to resume a non-paused CPU.

 Configurations
 ==============